My retreat experience with Sophie Grégoire Trudeau

 While poor gut health can lead to various health issues like digestive problems, autoimmune diseases, mental health issues, and skin conditions.
 Various factors such as diet, stress, hormones, medication, and environmental toxins will also influence gut health.

-How to Optimize Digestion
+How to Optimze Digestion

 To optimize gut health, focusing on a diet rich in fiber, whole grains, fruits, and vegetables is recommended to support beneficial bacteria in the gut.
 In Ayurveda, each of us needs a unique protocol of diet which aligns to our unique body-mind type.
 In addition, managing stress through activities like meditation and yoga can also improve gut health by reducing inflammation and promoting a healthier gut microbiome.
 Consuming probiotics (live bacteria and yeasts) and prebiotics (non-digestible fibers) found in foods like yogurt, kimchi, bananas, onions, and garlic can further enhance gut health.